-If you want to experience the heart of Sète, you have to pay a visit to the covered market of Les Halles.
+If you want to experience the heart of Sète, you have to pay a visit to the covered market Les Halles.
 After all, the way to a man’s heart is through his stomach.
-Works for women as well, if I speak for myself.
-Being the first fishing port of the French Mediterranean, you can expect a lot of fish, oysters and other shellfish.
+Works for women as well, just speaking for myself.
+As one of the most important fishing ports on the French Mediterranean sea, you can expect a lot of fish, oysters and other shellfish.
 But there is more!

-Les Halles of Sète already exists since 1890.
-The original cast-iron building was based on the Baltard style, to be replaced by a concrete four-storey building in the 1970s.
-Not the world’s sexiest covered market as you can imagine.
+Les Halles in Sète have existed since 1890.
+The original cast-iron building was based on the Baltard style, to be replaced by a concrete, four-storey building in the 1970s.
+Not the world’s sexiest covered market, as you can imagine.
 So in 2011, the architect François Fontes created a contemporary version of Les Halles.
-To me, it looks like a giant fishnet covers the market.
+To me, it looks like a giant fishnet is covering the market.
 I really enjoyed strolling around, looking at all the local flavours.
 And non-local flavours.
-Being rather close to the Spanish border, I found some lovely tapas stalls.
+As we are rather close to the Spanish border, I found some lovely tapas stalls.

-To my surprise, I also discovered quite a few Italian food stalls at Les Halles, offering some fine and fresh pasta.
-Sète’s nickname is “Venice of Languedoc”, from what I thought came of the many canals in Sète.
+To my surprise, I also discovered quite a few Italian food stalls at Les Halles, offering some lovely, fresh pasta.
+Sète’s nickname is the “Venice of Languedoc”, which I thought came from the many canals in Sète.
 However, many Sètois have Italian blood flowing through their veins.
-About one-third of them originates from Italian immigrants who came to Sète as of 1860 to catch anchovies.
+About one-third of them originate from Italian immigrants who came to Sète in the 1860s to catch anchovies.
 It is said that you’re only a real Sètois if you have Italian ancestors.
 True or not, I bought some great truffle ravioli that tasted absolutely divine!

 Tielles and zézettes

 Another heritage of the Italian immigrants is the very local “tielle”.
 Apparently, these pies filled with octopus in a spicy tomato sauce were brought to Sète by Neapolitan fishermen.
-Already in 1930, the Italian fishermen of the Haut-Quartier had tielles for lunch.
+In the 1930s, the Italian fishermen of the Haut-Quartier had tielles for lunch.
 Of course, you can find the original ones at Les Halles, but also all kinds of variations on them.
-I saw pizza’s with a tielle topping and even sweet tielles.
-Talking about sweet: another famous delicacy from “l’Île Singulier” are the “Zézettes de Sète.
-This biscuit, based on flower, sugar, oil and white wine, made its entry at Les Halles in the 1950s.
-Still very popular, as during the summer season, no less than 800 kilos is produced.
+I saw pizzas with a tielle topping and even sweet tielles.
+Talking about sweet: another famous delicacy from “l’Île Singulier” are the ‘Zézettes’ de Sète.
+This biscuit, made with flour, sugar, oil and white wine, made its debut in Les Halles in the 1950s.
+Still very popular, as during the Summer season, no less than 800 kilos of zézettes are produced.
 Per day!

-I resisted the tielles and the zézettes though, as I saw quite a few people sitting at tables in the very heart of Les Halles.
-All of them having a nice plate of freshly caught oysters in front of them, accompanied by a glass of white wine.
+I resisted the tielles and the zézettes though, as I saw quite a few people sitting at tables in the very heart of Les Halles, all of them with a nice plate of freshly caught oysters in front of them, accompanied by a glass of white wine.
 It was well before lunch hour!
-By the time I figured out where to get these salty delights, the queue was lining up.
-But it was worth the waiting.
-And the perfect end to my culinary visit to Les Halles.
+By the time I figured out where to get these salty delights, a queue was forming.
+But it was worth the wait, and it was a perfect end to my culinary visit to Les Halles.